 Trade Reference Definition

-By checking large and small references alike, companies eager for new business can save themselves the time and headaches that go into collecting money from recalcitrant clients.
-The good news is that you don’t have to have stellar personal credit to start establishing trade credit.
-Some companies that extend trade credit won’t check the business owner’s personal credit reports at all.
-Others may do a “soft check,” to rule out very low personal credit scores.
+You do not need to have excellent personal credit to start establishing trade credit.
+Some companies that extend trade credit will not check the business owner’s personal credit reports at all.
+Others might do a “soft check” to rule out low personal credit scores.

 That means you may be able to secure credit with suppliers even as you work on your personal credit.
 Companies are more likely to extend credit to businesses they trust.
 They may request written or verbal trade references from your existing relationships or they may check business credit reports to evaluate your business payment history with other creditors.
 If your business doesn’t have a business credit history, you’ll want to make an effort to establish business credit.